NHERI-SimCenter/WE-UQ/Examples/weuq-0015/README.rst

 Start
 ^^^^^^^
 First, open the workflow by selecting **Tools -> CFD - Empty Domain Simulation** from the menu bar.
 Then, load the JSON setup file using **LOAD File** button.
 The JSON file can be found :github:`here <Examples/weuq-0015/src/input.json>`.
 Once the JSON file is loaded, in the *Start* tab, change the **Path** to your preferred directory by clicking **Browse** button as shown in :numref:`fig-we15-start`.
-Leave the remaining settings with their default values.
+Leave the remaining settings to their default values.

    .. note::
-      If the **Path** field does not automatically change when the JSON path is loaded, you can manually copy paste your working directory path in the field.
+      If the **Path** field does not automatically change when the JSON path is loaded, you can manually copy and paste your working directory path into the field.

 .. _fig-we15-start: